Sikirapay Individual Account

 Safeguarding practices protect your money.
 We are required by law to protect our clients’ money by safeguarding it with a partner bank segregated from Intergiro’s own funds.
 When you receive or transfer funds, we credit the equivalent e-money value into your account and simultaneously place the received funds into ring-fenced accounts (separate from our own money) held with established global banks.

-Yes – your money is safe with us.
-Intergiro is an Electronic Money Institution, regulated in Sweden by Finansinspektionen (The Swedish Financial Supervisory Authority) under the Swedish Electronic Money Act (2011:755), License Reference: 48003, for issuing electronic money.
-We are required by law to protect clients’ money by safeguarding it with a bank segregated from Intergiro’s own funds.
-That means, in the unlikely event that Intergiro becomes insolvent, client money will be unaffected and will be refunded to clients.
+Your money is safe with us.
+Intergiro is an Electronic Money Institution regulated in Sweden by Finansinspektionen (the Swedish Financial Supervisory Authority) under the Swedish Electronic Money Act (2011:755), License Reference: 48003, for issuing electronic money.

-We are not a bank but a Swedish fintech company licensed and registered as an electronic money institution with the Swedish Financial Supervisory Authority (Finansinspektionen).
+We are not a bank.
+To provide IBAN, VISA cards and payment services we have partnered with Intergiro AB Int.(pub), a Swedish fintech company licensed and registered as an Electronic Money Institution (EMI) with the Swedish Financial Supervisory Authority (Finansinspektionen).

 Once you submit your application, several processes regarding your application will be initiated.